ikhatri/personal-website/_pages/proj.md

 Work experience
 ======
-Currently I'm a software engineer working at [Argo AI](https://argo.ai) on the special projects team to solve on challenging robotics problems.
+Currently I'm a Senior Research Scientist working at [Motional](https://www.motional.com) on the Autonomy Research team to develop novel solutions to challenging robotics problems.
 In the past I've worked at the following places:

-* [Argo AI](https://argo.ai) - as an intern on the Onboard Libraries team where I worked to write fast C++ libraries for use onboard the Argo self-driving vehicle
+* [Argo AI](https://argo.ai) - as a software engineer on the Geometric Perception team where I worked on developing robust 3D perception pipelines for use onboard the Argo self-driving vehicle.
+Previously I was also an intern on the Onboard Libraries team where I worked to write fast C++ libraries.
 * [Philips Respironics](https://www.respironics.com/) - as an intern on the Advanced Innovations team, where I was developing new ways for people to interact with Philips products using Natural Language Processing
 * [University of Pittsburgh's sciVelo](https://scivelo.pitt.edu) - as an intern helping faculty at Pitt create business plans for the commercialization of their research